mirzakopic/api-syncagent/docs/README.md

 To prevent data loss, ARS are never removed from an `APIExport`.
 We simply do not have enough experience to really know what happens when an ARS would suddenly become unavailable.
-To prevent damage and confusion, the Servlet will only ever add new ARS to the one `APIExport` it manages.
+To prevent damage and confusion, the Sync Agent will only ever add new ARS to the one `APIExport` it manages.

 ## Controllers

-The Servlet consists of a number of independent controllers.
+The Sync Agent consists of a number of independent controllers.

 ### apiexport

-This controller aggregates the `PublishedResources` and manages a single `APIExport` in KDP.
+This controller aggregates the `PublishedResources` and manages a single `APIExport` in kcp.

 ### apiresourceschema

-This controller takes `PublishedResources`, projects and converts them and creates `APIResourceSchemas` in KDP.
+This controller takes `PublishedResources`, projects and converts them and creates `APIResourceSchemas` in kcp.

 ### syncmanager